Northstar Winery

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

 Northstar's role within the broader Ste.
 Michelle Wine Estates portfolio reflects the Merlot specialization brand position.
-The portfolio architecture includes Chateau Ste.
-Michelle (the main brand, full-variety lineup), Columbia Crest (volume tier, broader Columbia Valley sourcing), Northstar (premium Merlot specialization), Stags Leap Wine Cellars (acquired 2007 Napa Valley premium Cabernet), Erath Winery (acquired 2006 Oregon Pinot Noir), Conn Creek (Napa Valley), and other brands.
+Among Ste.
+Michelle's Washington brands, Chateau Ste.
+Michelle is the main brand with a full-variety lineup, Columbia Crest covers the volume tier with broader Columbia Valley sourcing, and Northstar holds the premium Merlot specialization.
 Each portfolio brand serves a specific market position and variety/region focus, with Northstar providing the dedicated Walla Walla Merlot premium-tier presence.
-The 2024 transfer of Ste.
-Michelle Wine Estates from Altria (Philip Morris parent) to Sycamore Partners (private equity) included Northstar within the broader transaction; the producer continues operation under the new ownership structure.
-Northstar's continued operation reflects the broader Ste.
-Michelle Wine Estates portfolio durability across ownership transitions.
+Northstar is owned since December 2025 by the Wyckoff family, who acquired Ste.
+Michelle's Washington brands, with Northstar named in the transaction.
+Sycamore Partners owned Ste.
+Michelle from 2021 to 2025, after earlier ownership by Altria (Philip Morris parent).
+Northstar's continued operation reflects the brand's durability across these ownership transitions.

 - Ste.
-Michelle Wine Estates portfolio architecture: Chateau Ste.
-Michelle (main brand), Columbia Crest (volume tier), Northstar (premium Merlot specialization), Stags Leap Wine Cellars (Napa Cab 2007), Erath Winery (Oregon Pinot 2006), others
+Michelle Washington brands: Chateau Ste.
+Michelle (main brand), Columbia Crest (volume tier), Northstar (premium Merlot specialization)

 - Northstar serves dedicated Walla Walla Merlot premium-tier presence within portfolio architecture